 What DPI should I use for my renders?

-DPI stands for Dots per inch and traditionally measures the number of ink droplets a printer produces per inch when printing an image on paper or other type of physical media.
+• DPI (dots per inch) traditionally measures the number of ink droplets a printer produces per inch when printing an image on paper or other type of physical media.
 DPI is the resolution of a printer – the higher the DPI, the more detailed the print.

-PPI stands for Pixels per inch meaning the number of image pixels printed per inch.
+• PPI (pixels per inch) describes the number of image pixels printed per inch.
 Nowadays, the terms DPI and PPI are used interchangeably, and for the purpose of this article we will be using the DPI unit.

-Although rendered images can store a DPI value as metadata with some image formats like TIFF, it’s only indicative.
-The DPI value can be changed at any point with a number of software packages for image editing without changing the image size.
+Rendered images can store a DPI value as metadata in some formats (for example, TIFF), but this value is only indicative and can be changed at any time in image editors without changing the pixel dimensions.

-When rendering for print, it’s important to know the size of the area to print on.
-Based on that size, you can choose or determine the optimal DPI value.
+When rendering for print, first determine the physical size of the print (for example, A4).
+Based on that size, you can choose an appropriate DPI/PPI value and calculate the required pixel resolution.

 Size 72 PPI/DPI 96 PPI/DPI 150 PPI/DPI 300 PPI/DPI 600 PPI/DPI 720 PPI/DPI 1200 PPI/DPI 1440 PPI/DPI 2400 PPI/DPI 2880 PPI/DPI